openstack/python-designateclient/doc/source/shell.rst

 Designate Command Line Tool (compatible with v1 API only)
 =========================================================

+.. warning:: This page refers to command that use the V1 API, which is currently disabled, and will be removed in a future release

 The python-designateclient package comes with a command line tool (installed as :program:`designate`), this can be used to access a Designate API without having to manipulate JSON by hand, it can also produce the output in a variety of formats (JSON, CSV) and allow you to select columns to be displayed.